trueOG24/trueOG24/README.md

 ### I'm Artem 👓

-I'm begginer in data analysis and looking for some interesting job or projects for a improving my skills of IT.
+I'm an data analyst and looking for some interesting job or projects for a improving my skills of IT.

 Database: